-Attend the Winter Open House at IYRS on Saturday, October 26, 2019.
+Attend the “Build Beyond Ordinary” Open House at IYRS on Saturday, January 26, 2019.
 Chat with students and faculty, learn about the 2018-2019 systems projects, tour our campus and visit all IYRS programs.
 Register to Attend

 Marine Systems Career Training

 - Develop skills needed to install, troubleshoot, maintain and repair systems, both stand-alone and fully-integrated.

 - American Boat & Yacht Council (ABYC) certification exam prep and National Marine Electronics Association (NMEA) certification exam prep are offered as part of marine mechanic training.

 - IYRS graduates have the technical and problem-solving skill sets to successfully navigate challenges across a variety of platforms on land or at sea.